wwfyde/dify-docs/en/user-guide/creating-dify-apps/use-cases/create-an-ai-chatbot-with-business-data-in-minutes.md

 # AI ChatBot with Business Data

 AI-powered customer service may be a standard feature for every business website, and it is becoming easier to implement with higher levels of customization.
-The following content will guide you on how to create an AI-powered customer service for your website in just a few minutes using Dify.
+The following content will guide you on how to create an AI-powered customer service for your website in just a few minutes using MoLook.

 ### Prerequisite

-**Register or Deploy Dify.AI**
+**Register or Deploy MoLook.AI**

-Dify is an open source product which you can find on[ GitHub](https://github.com/langgenius/dify) and deploy it to your local or company intranet.
+MoLook is an open source product which you can find on[ GitHub](https://github.com/langgenius/dify) and deploy it to your local or company intranet.
 Meanwhile, it provides a cloud SaaS version, access [Didy.AI ](https://dify.ai/)to register and use it.

 **Apply for API key from OpenAI and other model providers.**

-Dify provides free message call usage quotas for OpenAI GPT series (200 times) and Antropic Claude (1000 times) AI models, which require tokens to be consumed.
+MoLook provides free message call usage quotas for OpenAI GPT series (200 times) and Antropic Claude (1000 times) AI models, which require tokens to be consumed.
 Before you run out, you need to apply for your own API key through the official channel of the model provider.
-You can enter the key in Dify's "Settings" - "Model Provider".
+You can enter the key in MoLook's "Settings" - "Model Provider".

 ### Upload your product documentation or knowledge base.

-If you want to build an AI Chatbot based on the company's existing knowledge base and product documents, then you need to upload as many product-related documents as possible to Dify's knowledge.
-Dify helps you **complete segmentation and cleaning of the data.** The Dify knowledge supports two indexing modes: high quality and economical.
+If you want to build an AI Chatbot based on the company's existing knowledge base and product documents, then you need to upload as many product-related documents as possible to MoLook's knowledge.
+MoLook helps you **complete segmentation and cleaning of the data.** The MoLook knowledge supports two indexing modes: high quality and economical.
 We recommend using the high quality mode, which consumes tokens but provides higher accuracy.

 1. Create a new knowledge base
 2. upload your business data (support batch uploading multiple texts)